papyri/site-docs/checklist.md

  * XVII, P.Michigan XVII: The Michigan Medical Codex (P.Mich.
 758 = P.Mich.inv.
 21), ed.
 L.C.
 Youtie.
 Atlanta 1996.
 (Am.Stud.Pap.
 XXXV).
 [Oxbow]
  * XVIII, P.Michigan Koenen: Michigan Texts Published in Honor of Ludwig Koenen, ed.
 C. Römer and T. Gagos.
 Amsterdam 1996.
 (Stud.Amst.
 XXXVI).
 Nos.
 759—798; nos.
 796—798 are Coptic literary texts.
 [JCG]
  * XIX, P.Michigan XIX.
 Baptized for Our Sakes: A Leather Trisagion from Egypt (P.Mich.
 799), ed.
 D.G.
 Martinez.
 Stuttgart and Leipzig 1999.
 (Beiträge zur Altertumskunde 120).
 No.799.
 [KGS]
+ * XX, A Transportation Archive from Fourth-Century Oxyrhynchus, ed.
+P. J. Sijpesteijn and K. A. Worp, with the assistance of T. Gagos and A. Verhoogt.
+Durham, NC 2011.
+(Am.Stud.Pap.
+49).
+Nos.
+800–826.

 ### P.Mich.Aphrod.
 = _Settling a Dispute: Toward a Legal Anthropology of Late Antique Egypt_, by T. Gagos and P. van Minnen.
 Ann Arbor 1994.
 (New Texts from Ancient Cultures I).
 Contains a reedition of P.Vat.Aphrod.
 10, to which is joined P.Mich.inv.
 6922.
 [Univ. of Michigan Press]